 Prior to joining Carnegie, Maurer was the director of the Global Cybersecurity Norms and Resilience Project at New America and head of research of New America’s Cybersecurity Initiative.
-He also spent several years focusing on humanitarian assistance and the coordination of the UN system gaining experience with the United Nations in Rwanda, Geneva, and New York.
+He also spent several years working with refugees and in the humanitarian field, including with the United Nations in Rwanda, Geneva, and New York.
 He is a mentor for first generation students through Harvard University’s First Generation Mentorship Program.